UPDATED: May 14, 2021

-From March 22 until further notice, Vietnam has temporarily suspended entry for all foreign nationals.
+From March 22, 2020 until further notice, Vietnam has temporarily suspended entry for all foreign nationals.
 Vietnam will not be issuing visas or allowing entry to any travellers at this time, including those who already hold visas or visa exemptions.
+Only Vietnamese nationals, foreigners on diplomatic or official business, and highly skilled workers allowed to enter the country at this time.
+From Feb.
+1, 2021 until further notice, anyone entering Vietnam must undergo medical checks and 21-day quarantine upon arrival.

-In an effort to stop the spread of the virus, Vietnam's Ministry of Health has ordered all Vietnamese and foreigners in the country to wear face masks on flights, in airport terminals, and in crowded public places such as supermarkets, bus stations, and public transport vehicles.
+In an effort to stop the spread of the virus, Vietnam's Ministry of Health has ordered all Vietnamese and foreigners in the country to wear face masks in public places.
+Those found not wearing masks or not disposing of masks properly will be fined.

 Vietnam observes several levels of quarantine: